 Students planning to pursue bachelor of music curricula should request a special music application when applying for admission to the college.
 An entrance audition in the major performing area is required.
 A schedule of such auditions is available from The Greatbatch School of Music.
 A tape-recorded audition may be sent, by permission of the director, in cases where an in-person audition is not possible.
-All appropriate forms, guidelines, supplemental information, and scholarship information are available through the music office.
+All appropriate forms, guidelines, supplemental information, and scholarship information are available through the music office or online (www.houghton.edu/Greatbatch).
 Call 800.777.2556 or send an e-mail to request these.